NLP-Suite/nlp-suite-agent/README.md

 docker push ghcr.io/nlp-suite/nlp-suite-agent:main
 ```
 ## 5. Check if update is successful
 Run the executable file from the nlp-suite-runner.
-If the ghcr still isn't updated, run the command
+If your container is cached and not pulling the latest image, run the command
 ```bash
 docker pull ghcr.io/nlp-suite/nlp-suite-agent:main
 ```